The fine print

 E-Commerce and Direct Debit Limited Liability

-We cannot warrant that the E-Commerce and Direct Debit Process, and/or your use of our E-Commerce and Direct Debit Services will be faultless, immediate, continuous, and virus free, nor that information provided through the E-Commerce and Direct Debit Process will be complete, accurate or up to date.
-We will endeavour, however, to ensure the E-Commerce and Direct Debit Services are always available, subject to maintenance.
+We do not guarantee that the E-Commerce and Direct Debit Processes, or your use of our E-Commerce and Direct Debit Services, will be flawless, instantaneous, uninterrupted, or free from viruses.
+Additionally, we cannot assure that the information provided through the E-Commerce and Direct Debit Processes will be complete, accurate, or current.
+However, we will make every effort to ensure that the E-Commerce and Direct Debit Services are consistently available, subject to maintenance requirements.

-We accept no liability or responsibility for the refusal or reversal of payments which are matters between you and your credit card provider.
+We accept no liability or responsibility for the refusal or reversal of payments, as these matters fall between you and your credit (or debit) card provider.

-Subject to any rights which you may have under the Consumer Guarantees Act 1993, except as expressly prohibited by law, in no event will we be liable to you for any indirect, consequential, exemplary, incidental, or punitive damages, including lost profits, even where we have been advised of the possibility of such damages occurring.
-If, notwithstanding the foregoing, we are found to be liable to you for any damage or loss which arises because of your use of the Website or the E-Commerce Services or Direct Debit Services, our liability shall not exceed the dollar amount of the transaction which formed the basis of the damage or $100.00, whichever is the lesser.
+Subject to any rights you may have under the Consumer Guarantees Act 1993, except where expressly prohibited by law, in no event shall we be liable to you for any indirect, consequential, exemplary, incidental, or punitive damages, including lost profits, even if we have been advised of the potential for such damages.
+If, despite the aforementioned provisions, we are found liable to you for any damage or loss resulting from your use of the Website or the E-Commerce or Direct Debit Services, our liability shall not exceed the dollar amount of the transaction that caused the damage or $100.00, whichever is lesser.
 Otherwise, the Consumer Guarantees Act 1993 is excluded to the fullest extent permitted by law.

 Dispute Resolution